toritotony/RAG-Financial-Analyst/README.md

 ## Usage

+1. Run `pip install -r requirements.txt` from the directory where your `requirements.txt` file is located.

-1. Ensure the following environment variables are configured in a `config.env` file:
+2. Ensure the following environment variables are configured in a `config.env` file:
    - `OPENAI_API_KEY`
    - `PINECONE_API_KEY`
    - `PINECONE_API_ENV`
    - `PINECONE_INDEX`

-2. Use your Task Scheduler and personalize your `example_scheduledtask.bat` file before automating the pipeline flow:
+3. Use your Task Scheduler and personalize your `example_scheduledtask.bat` file before automating the pipeline flow:
    - Reinstalls packages and libaries necessary for `webscrape.py` and `vectorstore.py`
    - Collect articles and price changes using the `webscrape.py` script.
    - Process and store data using the `vectorstore.py` script.

-3. Reports will be generated based on available data and stored in the vector database.
+4. Run `streamlit run app.py` from your virtual environment.
+This will output a local URL for you to visit the application.
+Reports will be generated based on available data and stored in the vector database.
 Certain reports are available now, with limited data on particular assets and stocks.

 ## Example Scripts